 LLCs that opt to be treated as pass-through entities avoid double taxation.
 Instead of getting taxed when they earn income and distribute profits to shareholders, LLCs pass their gains or losses onto their owners and are only taxed once, which can result in a lower tax bill.
 If your company is making a profit and you want to take some of that money out of the company, it’s generally cheaper to do so as a pass-through entity than a C corp.

 Unlike owners of sole proprietorships and partnerships, S corporation owners only pay self-employment taxes on their wages rather than their entire share of the company’s profits.
 All other income goes to shareholders in the form of “distributions” that are not subject to self-employment tax.

 Like C corps and S corps, LLCs give their owners limited liability.
 This means that if the LLC ever goes under or gets sued, your personal assets are off-limits.
 If your LLC is using an owner’s personal bank account, though, their personal funds can still be seized.
 You can make sure your personal assets are safe by opening a business bank account.

 You’re focused on growth

-If you’re a new and growing business and intend to reinvest most of your profits back into the business, electing to be taxed as a C corporation could lower your tax bill, because C corporations pay tax at a rate that is often lower than individual tax rates.
+If you’re a new and growing business and intend to reinvest most of your profits back into the business, electing to be taxed as a C corporation could lower your tax bill.
+That’s because C corporations pay a tax rate that is often lower than individual tax rates.